-Independent Auditor's Report to Gas and Electricity Markets Authority (the Authority, referred to as the "Regulator") and Greater Gabbard OFTO Plc
+Independent Auditor's Report to the Members of Greater Gabbard OFTO Plc

-We have audited the regulatory financial statements of Greater Gabbard OFTO Plc (the "Company") for the year ended 31 March 2015, which comprise the accounting policies, the Income Statement, the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Cash Flow Statement, and the related notes 1 to 18.
-These Regulatory Accounts have been prepared in accordance with the basis of preparation and accounting policies set out in the Statement of Accounting Policies.
+We have audited the financial statements of Greater Gabbard OFTO Plc (the "Company") for the year ended 31 March 2016, which comprise the accounting policies, the Income Statement, the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Cash Flow Statement, and the related notes 1 to 18.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.